What is Diaper Need?

 Diaper need is the lack of a sufficient supply of diapers to keep an infant or child clean, dry, and healthy.

-- One in three American families experience diaper need.
+1 in 3 American families experience diaper need.

 - 5.2 million children in the U.S. aged three or younger live in poor or low-income families and are the most at risk of experience diaper need.